-- "Tracking Number" refers to the file numbering system used by the Department to track each Notice of Intent (NOI) application.
-The tracking number is generally formatted as XX-XX-XXX. - "Turbidity" is the cloudiness in water from light scattering due to colloidal suspension of materials such as clay-sized particles. - "Twenty-Five Year Frequency Storm" means a storm that is capable of producing rainfall expected to be equaled or exceeded on the average of once in 25 years.
-It also may be expressed as an exceedence probability with a 4 percent chance of being equaled or exceeded in any given year. - "Two-Year Frequency Storm" means a storm that is capable of producing rainfall expected to be equaled or exceeded on the average of once in two years.
-It may also be expressed as an exceedence probability with a 50 percent chance of being equaled or exceeded in any given year. - "Water Quality" means those characteristics of stormwater runoff from a land disturbing activity that relate to the physical, chemical, biological, or radiological integrity of water. - "Water Quality Standards" means measurable parameters of standards established as criteria to evaluate characteristics of stormwater runoff from a land disturbing activity that relate to the physical, chemical, biological, or radiological integrity of water. - "Water Quantity" means those characteristics of stormwater runoff that relate to the rate and volume of the stormwater runoff to downstream areas resulting from land disturbing activities. - "Watershed" means the drainage area contributing stormwater runoff to a single point. - "Waters of the State" (WoS) is defined in §122.2 of SC Regulation 61-9 means lakes, bays, sounds, ponds, impounding reservoirs, springs, wells, rivers, streams, creeks, estuaries, marshes, inlets, canals, the Atlantic Ocean within the territorial limits of the State, and all other bodies of surface or underground water, natural or artificial, public or private, inland or coastal, fresh or salt, which are wholly or partially within or bordering the State or within its jurisdiction. - "Waters of the United States" or "Waters of the U.S." is defined in §122.2 of SC Regulation 61-9 means: - 1.
-All waters which are currently used, were used in the past, or may be susceptible to use in interstate or foreign commerce, including all waters which are subject to the ebb and flow of the tide: - 2.
+"Tracking Number" refers to the file numbering system used by the Department to track each Notice of Intent (NOI) application.
+The tracking number is generally formatted as SCR16xxxx.

+"Turbidity" is the cloudiness in water from light scattering due to colloidal suspension of materials such as clay-sized particles.

+"Twenty-Five Year Frequency Storm" means a storm that is capable of producing rainfall expected to be equaled or exceeded on the average of once in 25 years.
+It also may be expressed as an exceedance probability with a 4 percent chance of being equaled or exceeded in any given year.

+"Two-Year Frequency Storm" means a storm that is capable of producing rainfall expected to be equaled or exceeded on the average of once in two years.
+It may also be expressed as an exceedance probability with a 50 percent chance of being equaled or exceeded in any given year.

+"Water Quality" means those characteristics of stormwater runoff from a land disturbing activity that relate to the physical, chemical, biological, or radiological integrity of water.

+"Water Quality Standards" means measurable parameters of standards established as criteria to evaluate characteristics of stormwater runoff from a land disturbing activity that relate to the physical, chemical, biological, or radiological integrity of water.

+"Water Quantity" means those characteristics of stormwater runoff that relate to the rate and volume of the stormwater runoff to downstream areas resulting from land disturbing activities.

+"Watershed" means the area that drains to a common point or waterway.

+"Waters of the State" (WoS) is defined in §122.2 of SC Regulation 61-9 means lakes, bays, sounds, ponds, impounding reservoirs, springs, wells, rivers, streams, creeks, estuaries, marshes, inlets, canals, the Atlantic Ocean within the territorial limits of the State, and all other bodies of surface or underground water, natural or artificial, public or private, inland or coastal, fresh or salt, which are wholly or partially within or bordering the State or within its jurisdiction.

+"Waters of the United States" or "Waters of the U.S." (WoTUS) is defined in §122.2 of SC Regulation 61-9 means:

+Note as of the issuance of this permit the definition is being decided by the US Courts System.

+- 1. All waters which are currently used, were used in the past, or may be susceptible to use in interstate or foreign commerce, including all waters which are subject to the ebb and flow of the tide; - 2.
 All interstate waters, including interstate "wetlands;" - 3.
 All other waters such as intrastate lakes, rivers, streams (including intermittent streams), mudflats, sand flats, "wetlands," sloughs, prairie potholes, wet meadows, playa lakes, or natural ponds the use, degradation, or destruction of which would affect or could affect interstate or foreign commerce including any such waters: - a.
 Which are or could be used by interstate or foreign travelers for recreational or other purposes; - b.
 From which fish or shellfish are or could be taken and sold in interstate or foreign commerce; or - c.
-Which are used or could be used for industrial purposes by industries in interstate commerce;

-- 4. All impoundments of waters otherwise defined as Waters of the United States under this definition; - 5.
+Which are used or could be used for industrial purposes by industries in interstate commerce; - 4.
+All impoundments of waters otherwise defined as Waters of the United States under this definition; - 5.
 Tributaries of waters identified in paragraphs (1) through (4) of this definition; - 6.
 The territorial sea; and - 7.
 Wetlands adjacent to waters (other than waters that are themselves wetlands) identified in paragraphs (1) through (6) of this definition. - 8.
 Waste treatment systems, including treatment ponds or lagoons designed to meet the requirements of CWA are not Waters of the United States.